How to Choose the Best telescopes for viewing planets

 Guide with detailed information and reviews

 It is possible to observe and study the planets without a telescope, but it becomes a much more difficult task.
 Generally, a good pair of binoculars will be required to make out any details on the surface of the planets.
-If you are thinking about purchasing a telescope for observing and study of the planets, there are several different factors that you should make your mind up about before you go any further and actually begin shopping for your first instrument.
+If you are thinking about purchasing a telescope to observe and study the planets, there are several different factors that you should make up your mind about before you go any further and actually begin shopping for your first instrument.

 If you are planning to buy a telescope for your personal use, you might have already started thinking about the best telescope for viewing planets.
 There are various types of telescopes available on the market today, which makes it hard to say what the best telescope for planets is.
 However, based on my observations, I would recommend refractor telescopes because they are very clear and sharp-sighted.